memecore-foundation/Go-MemeCore/running-a-node.md

 ## 3. Running Seed Node

 A seed node is a network member that does not participate in the consensus process.
-This node can be used to interact with the MimNetwork, including: creating accounts, transferring funds, deploying and interacting with contracts, and querying node APIs.
+This node can be used to interact with the MemeCore, including: creating accounts, transferring funds, deploying and interacting with contracts, and querying node APIs.

 Create the `startSeed.sh` file in the same folder of `gmeme`.
 You may need to change the `P2P/HTTP/RPC/WS` ports to avoid conflicts.
 Please note that the port configuration for the JSON-RPC interface should be set to httpport, not rpcport.
 Additionally, remember to change `extip` to your own IP address if you want other nodes to be able to find yours.
 You can refer to [https://geth.ethereum.org/docs/fundamentals/command-line-options](https://geth.ethereum.org/docs/fundamentals/command-line-options) for more details about start options.